BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublisher-annotations/sql-query-placeholders.md

 WHERE FileName = '($SQL-Assembly)'
 ```

-When testing this query in the dialog, replace the placeholder with an actual assembly filename because the test does not have the file context supplied by a launched task.
+When testing this query in the dialog, replace the placeholder with an actual assembly filename because the test does not have the file context supplied by a publish job.
 For example:

 ```sql
 SELECT Material